QuentinRa/blog.quentinra.dev/programming/utils/markdown/index.md

 ```
 </div><div class="align-self-center">

-You can add more than 3 stars/...
+It will work the same if you add more than 3 stars/...

 ---
 </div></div>